apache/jena-site/source/documentation/fuseki2/prefixes-service.md

 A HTTP GET with no parameters returns all the prefix-URI pairs present in the dataset in a JsonArray.

 ### Update
-If only the prefixToRemove parameter is left null, the provided prefix-uri pair will be added to the dataset.
-If the provided prefix already exists in the database, the pair will be overwritten.
+If both prefix and uri are provided, the prefix-uri pair will be added to the dataset.
+If the prefix already exists in the database, the pair will be overwritten.
 In case the namespace already exists with a different prefix, the pair will be added to the dataset.

-### Remove
+### Delete
-The remove operation is performed when only the prefixToRemove parameters is provided and the other parameters are null.
+The delete operation is performed when the prefix parameter is provided to the HTTP DELETE.
 It removes the prefix-namespace pair matching the provided prefix.
 The operation is considered successful when the request is correctly formed even if the prefix doesn't exist in the database.